Accretion tori around rotating neutron stars II: Oscillations and precessions: Accretion tori around rotating neutron stars

 \section{Accretion tori around rotating neutron stars}

-In Paper I, we describe a non-self-gravitating fluid torus orbiting around slowly rotating NS.
-The fluid is described by the redshift function $A \equiv \ut$ and its orbital velocity with respect to a distant observer which can be written as $\Omega \equiv \uphi/\ut$.
-Specific angular momentum of the fluid $l$ is assumed to be constant throughout the flow ($l = l_{0}$) so that the orbital frequency of the material is Keplerian at the torus centre located at radius $r_{0}$ ($\Omega\, |_{r = r_{0}} \equiv\Omega_{0}=\omegak$).
-Furthermore, the fluid is assumed to be polytropic with rest-mass density $\rho$, pressure $p$, total energy density $e$, and polytropic constant $n = 3$.
+In Paper I, we describe a stationary non-self-gravitating fluid torus orbiting around a slowly rotating NS.\footnote{We use units where $c = G = 1$ with $c$ being the speed of light and $G$ the gravitational constant.
+To measure distance, we use $\rg = GM/c^2$, and the $(-\,+\,+\,+)$ metric signature is employed.
+Finally, the $M_{\odot}$ symbol is used for the solar mass.} The fluid is described by the redshift function $A \equiv \ut$ and its orbital velocity with respect to a distant observer, which can be written as $\Omega \equiv \uphi/\ut$.
+Specific angular momentum of the fluid $l$ is assumed to be constant throughout the flow ($l = l_{0}$) and the specific angular momentum of the material is Keplerian at the torus centre at radius $r_{0}$, $l_0=l_\mathrm{K}(r_0)$.
+Furthermore, the fluid is assumed to be polytropic with rest-mass density $\rho$, pressure $p$, total energy density $e$, and polytropic constant $n$.

+While the results of Paper I are applicable for a wide range of polytropic indices $0<n<\infty$ and a particular value of $n$ influences only the \say{labelling} of the equipressure surfaces, leaving the overall shape of the torus unaffected, the oscillation properties of the torus are sensitive to $n$.
+Here, in Paper II, we restrict ourselves almost exclusively to the value $n=3$, which corresponds to the radiation-pressure-dominated fluid at the innermost parts of the accretion flow.
+Finally, for comparison, we also present results for $n$ between $n=3/2$, corresponding to mono-atomic flows dominated by gas pressure, up to the values $n\gtrsim3/2$ corresponding to a more efficient heat exchange between different parts of the fluid by radiation.

 The torus fills up closed equipotential surfaces given by the condition

 where $\en = - u_{t}$ is specific mechanical energy.